Church and Wellesley: Alternate names

 A number of alternative names for Church and Wellesley exist in local vernacular, including the Gay Ghetto, the Village, the Gaybourhood or the Gay Village — however, many of these "nicknames" are generic to gay villages across the English speaking world, and are therefore not descriptive of Church and Wellesley specifically, but of gay villages in general.
-Most people refer to it simply as Church Street or the Village, since most of the gay-related establishments in the area are located on that street.
+Most people refer to it simply as Church Street or the Village, since most of the LGBT-related establishments in the area are located on that street.

-Bar scene

-Bars in the Church and Wellesley neighbourhood include Woody's, Pegasus On Church, Crews & Tangos, the Churchmouse, O'Grady's, Statler's, Black Eagle, Boutique, The Well, Flash, and Glad Day.

 Business association

 The Church Wellesley Village Business Improvement Area was established October 2002.

 In the summer of 2004, the business association launched a pilot project.
 Every Sunday from 10 a.m. to 10 p.m. throughout the summer, two blocks of Church Street, from Wellesley south to Alexander, were closed to traffic to encourage more pedestrian activity.
 However, this proved controversial when some business owners accused other businesses of "stealing" customers by providing street entertainment, and ended three weeks earlier than planned due to a lack of money.

 The business association also sponsored the Church Street Fetish Fair in August.
 In 2003, San Francisco's Folsom Street Fair had licensed a consortium of Toronto community groups to use the name Folsom Fair North for a similar fetish fair.
 That fair was held in a large parking lot near the corner of Wellesley and Yonge in 2003 and 2004, and in Allan Gardens in 2005, and the "Church Street Fetish Fair" was widely perceived as retaliation for the Folsom fair not being held on Church Street itself.
 Folsom Fair North, which changed its name to FFN in 2006, was last held in 2007.